space-ros/docs/source/Tutorials/First-Time-Building.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 In a typical ROS 2 or Space ROS development setup, you would need to configure the ROS repositories on your host system and install the ``vcs`` utility.
-With earthly this utility and the others required for ROS development are installed and used within containers, avoiding this requirement.
+With Earthly this utility and the others required for ROS development are installed and used within containers, avoiding this requirement.
 The ``+sources`` target will use ``vcs`` to clone repositories from the Space ROS repos file and save the results to the ``src`` subdirectory of your host workspace.

 .. code-block:: console